Economy of Brazil: Industry

+In the last years, the defence industry in Brazil achieved prominence with exports of more than US$1 billion per year and sales abroad of high-technology products like the transport jet Embraer C-390 Millennium, the Embraer EMB 314 Super Tucano, a light attack aircraft, the 6×6 armoured personnel carrier VBTP-MR Guarani and others armaments like pistols and rifles by the company Taurus Armas.
+Embraer is one the world's top 100 defense contractors.

 Creative Industries

 The first study into the impact of the Creative Industries on the Brazilian economy was published by FIRJAN.
 The creative economy in Latin America was termed the "Orange Economy" in a publication released by the Inter-American Development Bank (IDB).
 This 2013 study valued Brazil's Orange Economy at US$66.87 billion providing 5,280,000 jobs and responsible for US$9.414 million in exports, with the value of creative exports being higher than the US$8.016 million value of coffee exports over the same period.

 A 2021 study into the Intellectual Property Intensive Sectors in the Brazilian Economy was undertaken as part of the National Strategy on Intellectual Property 2021–2030.
 The study found that 450 of the 673 economic classes could be classified as IP-intensive sectors that collectively employed 19.3 million people.
 The share of GDP between 2014 and 2016 across these economic classes amounted to R$2.1 trillion reais or 44.2% of GDP over this time.